 Driving in Italy is an adventure.
 After two years of living and driving in Italy, I’m still surprised each time I get behind that wheel.
 Between navigating the roads and finding a place to park, I’ve had my fair share of

-Don’t: Rent a Huge Car
+Don’t Rent a Huge Car

-Do: Expect to Pay Tolls on the Freeways
+Expect to Pay Tolls on the Freeways

 Tolls can really vary depending on the roads you use and where in Italy you’re driving.
 I payed about 25 euros when I drove to Naples from Pienza.
 The autostrade mainly uses a ticket method where you take the paper ticket as you approach the booth on the on-ramp.
 Look for the booth that says “biglietto” (ticket).
 When you exit the freeway, insert the ticket and it will tell you how much you owe based on the distance you drove.
-Use this website to calculate tolls if you want an idea ahead of time.
+Use this website for the autostrade to calculate tolls if you want an idea ahead of time.

-Do: Look Up Where to Park in Advance
+Look Up Where to Park in Advance

 In google maps, I’ll search “parking” when I’m zoomed in on my destination.
 Then, I street view it to make sure it is indeed a parking lot.
 I always have an exact location entered into my google maps because it is just too nerve-racking to approach a town in Italy hoping you’ll find street parking.
 When you do eventually park your car, fold in those rearview mirrors!

 I’m still not quite sure how this truck made it onto this street.

 When I search Booking.com or Airbnb, I will use the filter to find accommodations specifically with parking.
 I’ll also search for the word “parking” in the reviews section of TripAdvisor.
 You can get a good idea of the parking situation by how much people grumble about it in reviews.
 The last thing you want is to stress about finding parking during your road trip in Italy.